Deminarcis/Configure-me/README.md

 # Configure-me
-A simple tool to deploy Ubuntu in home or business areas
+A simple tool to deploy Linux in home or business areas